quqixun/MLAlgorithms/NaiveBayes/README.md

 In this implementation, both discrete features and continuous features
 can be handled.
 You have to input a list that contains indices of
-features which are continuous in training samples.
+features which are continuous when initialize the classifer.

 # Dataset